-Paopa executive members take over SLPP
+Paopa members take over SLPP

 As we predicted in our report on Saturday, the new SLPP executive to lead the party to the 2018 elections is packed with supporters of retired brigadier Julius Maada Bio , commonly known as Paopas.

-Bio himself (seen in photo in white with his wife Fatima) is scheduled to be "crowned" presidential candidate and party leader in Freetown, the capital, Freetown.
+Bio himself (seen in photo in white with his wife Fatima) is scheduled to be "crowned" presidential candidate and party leader in Freetown next month.
 As a matter of fact Bio has been acting as defacto party leader for several years now with his photograph boldly displayed at the national party office in Freetown.

 A notable absence in this team is Dr. Abass Bundu, a veteran politician who was regional chairman.
 He withdrew from the race before the convention.

-2. Deputy Chairman and Leader (vacant before we went to press)
+2. Deputy Chairman and Leader: Umaru Dumbuya (North).

 3.Umaru Napoleon Koroma: Secretary general .(East)